 What you need to know about Dubai's booming holiday rental market

-The DET recently launched a new initiative for holiday homes.
-Dubai landlords will now be required to show a QR code on the main entrances of their short term properties.
+The DET recently launched a new initiative for Dubai vacation rental homes.
+Dubai landlords will now be required to show a QR code on the main entrances of their short term rental properties.

 Guests can scan the code and access essential information about the operator of the holiday home and contact details of the DET.
 This will also facilitate inspections conducted by the Dubai Corporation for Consumer Protection and Fair Trade.